playcanvas/blog/_posts/2018-04-24-playcanvas-engine-reaches-1-0-0.markdown

 The semantic versioning site says:

-<blockquote>How do I know when to release 1.0.0?
+> How do I know when to release 1.0.0?
 If your software is being used in production, it should probably already be 1.0.0.
 If you have a stable API on which users have come to depend, you should be 1.0.0.
-If you’re worrying a lot about backwards compatibility, you should probably already be 1.0.0.</blockquote>
+If you’re worrying a lot about backwards compatibility, you should probably already be 1.0.0.

 The PlayCanvas API is now very stable, mature and battle-hardened.
 Backwards compatibility is something we take very seriously indeed.
 And today, PlayCanvas is used in production by thousands of developers.